+Data processor Acts on behalf of, and only on the instructions of, the relevant controller.
+Data subject Any living individual whose data is being held.
 Data Protection Officer (DPO) Monitors internal compliance, informs and advises on data protection obligations, and acts as a contact point for data subjects and the regulatory body.
 Information Commissioner's Office (ICO) Independent public body responsible for ensuring compliance with the UK's data protection regulations.
 Provides guidance, investigates breaches of the regulations and deals with complaints.
 The ICO has the power to impose monetary penalties or require specific actions to be taken to improve compliance in the event of a breach of the regulations.